unixorn/awesome-zsh-plugins/README.md

 ### Completions

-These plugins add tab completions without adding extra functions or aliases.
+The primary purpose of these plugins is to add tab completions without adding extra functions or aliases.

 * [_url-httplink](https://github.com/Valodim/zsh-_url-httplink) - Extends ZSH's \_urls completion, allowing it to complete urls from html pages.
 * [ansible-server](https://github.com/viasite-ansible/zsh-ansible-server) - Completions for viasite-ansible/ansible-server.